-Ssamziegil, an arts and crafts specialty shopping mall on the famous Insa-dong Street, first opened its doors December 18, 2004.
-Visitors can find a diverse collection of Korean handicrafts and designer goods.
+Ssamziegil, an arts and crafts shopping mall on the famous Insa-dong Street, offers diverse collection of Korean handicrafts and designer goods.
 The shopping mall has four above ground levels which are connected by a walkway that wraps around the mall’s atrium.
-The shopping center offers plenty of attractions as exhibitions, performances, and events take place in its courtyard.
+The shopping center offers plenty of attractions as exhibitions along with performances and events that take place in its courtyard.
 In addition, nearby Insa-dong Art Street and the many galleries, traditional teahouses, and restaurants lining Insa-dong Street allow visitors to experience traditional Korean culture in the heart of Seoul.

 - Address: 44, Insadong-gil, Jongno-gu, Seoul

-- Directions: Anguk Station (Seoul Seoul Subway Line 3), Exit 6.
-Walk about 40m ahead and turn left down Insa-dong Street.
-Ssamziegil will be ahead on your left.
+- Directions: Anguk Station (Seoul Subway Line 3), Exit 6.
+Walk approx. 7 min.

 Seocho Saturday Flea Market

-The Seocho Saturday Flea Market has been held for 13 years and was originally a place for selling used household items in an effort to combat the effects of Korea’s IMF economic crisis in 1997.
-Comprised of around 700 stalls each week, the flea market is held on Saturdays from 9:00 to 15:00.
+The Seocho Saturday Flea Market has been held was originally a place for selling used household items in an effort to combat the effects of Asian economic crisis in 1997.
+Comprised of hundreds of stalls each week, the flea market will open until end of November on Saturdays from 9:00 to 14:30 in 2017.
 The market is divided into different sections with goods for the general public, children and adolescents, nursery products, and seasonal items.
 The market also holds street concerts, creative arts programs, and other hands-on events for visitors.